drreynolds/smuhpc-workshop/source/session_8.rst

    $ mpiexec -n 4 ./driver_GNU_interactive.exe

-All of these will run the MPI processes as separate threads on ``smuhpc3``.
+All of these will run the MPI processes as separate threads on the login node.

 .. note::

-   Although ``smuhpc3`` has 8 physical cores, because it is a shared login node among all SMU HPC users, you should **not** run any MPI jobs on it using more than 4 processes.
-Similarly, for longer-running tests (e.g. over 30 minutes), you should limit yourself to using at most 2 processes.
-That said, long-running jobs should instead be run using the worker nodes, using the processes described below.
+   Although the ManeFrame login nodes have 8 physical cores, because they are shared among all users, you should **not** run any MPI jobs on it using more than 4 processes, or for longer than a few minutes.
+Interactive jobs should be used **only** for debugging purposes; when running your code on real problems you must instead run using the worker nodes, using the procedures described below.